 With all that said, we’re still left with the question: What debt to credit ratio is ideal?

 Chances are, you will get a different question from each source you consult.
 My personal take?
 The answer isn’t black and white.
-I think the degree of impact largely depends upon how long and robust your credit history is.
+I think the degree of impact largely depends on the quality and length of your credit history

 For example, years ago before the recession, CreditCardForum veteran jeffysdad played the 0% arbitrage game by borrowing about $54,500 of a $55,000 credit limit on a card and putting that money into a savings account.
 His score?
 “I don’t think it’s ever been below 770 and has been as high as 800 or so over the last several years.”